nixjdm/emacs.d/README.md

 ## Elpy Install

-I use Miniconda.
-Since that's installed, my base Python path is `~/miniconda3`, and that is where emacs is told to look for these packages.
-If something isn't working, emacs may be looking in the wrong virtualenv for these packages.
 Check `M-x elpy-config`.
 Install these packages in the appropriate env, or change the path emacs is looking in.

-In your base miniconda env:

 ```
 pip install -U jedi flake8 autopep8 black rope yapf